vsphere-tmm/vsphere-supervisor/supervisor-troubleshooting.md

 ## Appendix

+### Collecting a Support Bundle for Supervisor
+You can export the supervisor logs to troubleshoot Supervisor and VKS cluster errors.
+Typically, such logs are reviewed in consultation with VMware Support.
+* Log in to your vSphere IaaS control plane environment using the vSphere Client.
+* Select Menu > Workload Management.
+* Select the Supervisor tab.
+* Select the target Supervisor instance.
+* Click `Export Logs`.

+Refer [Gathering Logs for vSphere with Tanzu](https://kb.vmware.com/s/article/96617) for more information.

 ### Namespace details on Supervisor

 Below is the list of namespaces created on the Supervisor node after the clusters are successfully installed.
 These are the default namespaces on Kubernetes version 1.29.